knulli-cfw/knulli.org/docs/configure/controls.md

 Once the Bluetooth controller is paired and connected, you may want to proceed with [Controller mapping](#controller-mapping).

+!!! info "Other Bluetooth devices"
-!!! info "KNULLI also supports Bluetooth headphones or speakers."
+    KNULLI also supports Bluetooth headphones or speakers.

 ## Forget a Bluetooth controller